 (EVO) Exhaust Valve Opening-This timing point always occurs during the latter part of the power stroke and signals the start of the blowdown process.
-Optimum EVO timing permits a reduction in cylinder pressure that would oth-

 The Pressure Crank-Angle diagram is one of two common ways that cylinder pressures are illustrated.
 This method plots cylinder pressures against the crank position during the 720-degrees of the four engine cycles.
 On this graph (adjusted 360-degrees "forward" from the graph standard used in the simulation) it is easy to see widely varying cylinder pressures from induction through peak-ignition pressure.